-One of the main objectives in this section is to identify resources that might be used to pay off high interest incurring debts like credit cards, finance a new online business, or create an emergency fund for employment gaps.
+One of the main objectives of this section is to identify resources that might be used to pay off high-interest incurring debts like credit cards, finance a new online business, or create an emergency fund for employment gaps.

 5. List Your Non-Liquid Assets

 Enter your non-liquid assets in the fifth section.
 Non-liquid assets are things that cannot be readily converted into cash without a significant loss in principle like a house, condominium, vehicle, or 401K/IRA.

 Since the purchase of a home is a long-term investment and its equity can fluctuate, this item should be estimated conservatively for its potential value if sold or used to secure a loan.
 Using this asset to take out a loan should only be done in a dire emergency.
 Loans of this kind used for any other reason than an emergency can get you into trouble in the long run.

 The next step is to study the results.
 You might do this by analyzing the totals and percentages on the spreadsheet or pull the totals and arrange them on a separate piece of paper.

 - High expense months.

 - High cost items.

 - High percent of total items.